ni/nimble/packages/nimble-components/README.md

 </html>
 ```

-Alternatively, to use the latest minified bundle: `https://unpkg.com/@ni/nimble-components/dist/all-components-bundle.min.js`.
+Alternatively, to use the minified bundle: `https://unpkg.com/@ni/nimble-components/dist/all-components-bundle.min.js`.
 To specify a specific version see the instructions on [unpkg.com](https://unpkg.com/).

 Note: Production applications **must not** rely on the `unpkg.com` service.
 The service is a useful tool for prototyping or reporting issues.